top of page

 Hello, I am the face behind Fancy Frog pottery.

 My degree in art and design enabled me to focus on ceramics as well as gain QTS (Qualified Teacher status).
-After university, I worked for a short time as a primary school teacher before realising that I don't agree with the way schools educate children in this country ( far too much stress for the children and the teachers!).
+After university, I worked for a short time as a primary school teacher before realising that I don't agree with the way schools educate children in this country ( far too much stress for the children and the teachers and not enough time for art!).
 I decided that the healthiest option was to home educate.
 Financially this was very challenging but I'm so pleased we managed to follow this route.
-My three kids (now adults) were educated at home until college age and my time with clay was a great escape for a bit of 'me time' during those very busy years.
-I also spent a lot of time running art and clay classes for the home educated kids in the area.
+It was a very busy time, as well as educating my three kids, I also set up a support network for home educators in this area and ran art and clay classes for the local home ed. families.
+My kids (now adults) were educated at home until college age and so there was not much time for clay (especially in the early years) but any time it did manage to find was a great escape for a bit of 'me time' during those very busy years.

-I now focus mainly on my own making but the teacher in me still enjoys passing on pottery skills and so when time allows I occasionally offer courses and taster sessions to those who are keen to learn :) Please see the "Events" page for any pottery courses or taster sessions that may be running.
+I now focus mainly on my own making but the teacher in me still enjoys passing on pottery skills and so from time to time I offer courses and taster sessions to those who are keen to learn.
+Please visit the "Events" page for upcoming classes.

 I consider my pottery making to be a form of play and it is vital for me that it continues to feel like that.
 I think everyone can benefit from taking the time to play and get back to the simple things in life and you can't get much more simple than a lump of clay.